 A note from Jay:

 Bios provide the facts that need to be out there.
-But they are kind of all me, me, me, and boring, “fact-y.”
+But they are kind of all me, me, me, and “fact-y.”
 What they can’t show you is the Who of how I teach music.
 This is, profoundly not about me; it is about the student, whoever that may be.
 Young or old, beginner or advanced player: I have to learn from you what you want to know and be able to do, what kind of music you want to play, what relationship you have with that music.
 All my teaching flows from that.

 My job is not only to know all the facts but to also know which ones - which music skills - will serve you best, and also the order in which they are most easily learned.
 And I need to figure out how you learn best; we are all wired a little differently.
 Are you more visual, auditory, a feeler, a thinker, a doer?
 To make a vast topic simple, it requires vast knowledge.
+I'm endlessly fascinated by it; and I love to share that.